lightyisreal/lightyisreal/website/content/faq/_index.md

 **How did you become so good at coding?**

 I started when I was younger.
 I wanted to code a UI for my SkyBlock server and I did just that.
 After that, I learned how to code Discord bots in JavaScript because MEE6 locked many things behind a paywall.
 About 2 years later, I wanted to make this my job, so I started getting serious with it.

-**Can you work for free?**

-While I don't care about money and have people's interest in mind, I need some sort of income until I get a stable job.
-If you're unsure about my coding skills, check out my [portfolio](/portfolio/), you won't be disappointed.

-**Can we collab?**

-Hit me up on [Discord](https://lighty.tech/discord) and we can talk about it.
-Keep in mind that I'm not always available.

 **What games do you play?**